msutic/python_project/README.md

-# Recreation of Space Invaders (1968) game done in Pyhon
+# Recreation of Space Invaders (1968) game done in Python